NanomatchGmbH/nanoscope-docs/docs/source/getting_started/licensing.rst

 When using the **Basic** version of Nanoscope for work that is in any way made public (presentations, journal publications), you need to cite Nanoscope as follows:

+.. code-block:: text

     [`List of properties`] of molecules [`List of compounds`] were computed using the Nanoscope Software provided by Nanomatch GmbH
-.. code-block:: text

-    Properties [list properties and compounds] were computed using the Nanoscope software provided by Nanomatch GmbH.
     Nanoscope is available at https://nanoscope.readthedocs.io

 Academic and Professional Versions
 ----------------------------------

-For unlimited usage (**Academic** or **Professional**), you need to purchase a commercial license from Nanomatch GmbH.
+For unlimited usage (**Academic** or **Professional**) you need to purchase a commercial license from Nanomatch GmbH.
-Please contact us at (info@nanomatch.com) for details.
-Further information is available `here <http://docs.nanomatch.de/technical/licensing/licensing.html>`_.

-For unlimited usage you need to purchase a commercial license from Nanomatch GmbH.
 Please contact us (info@nanomatch.com) for a quote.
-Further information on the setup of a commercial license is available `here <http://docs.nanomatch.de/technical/licensing/licensing.html>`_ .
+Further information is available `here <http://docs.nanomatch.de/technical/licensing/licensing.html>`_ .

 ..
-ToDo: include pricing once known.
+ToDo: Include pricing once known.